ellabuysse/RecipeMatchApp/README.md

     * User can view an endless stream of recipes
     * User can swipe right to like a recipe
     * User can swipe left to discard a recipe/move to the next one
-    * User can tap on a recipe to view details and favorite
+    * User can tap on a recipe to view details
+    * User can see total like/save count
+    * User can see if they previously liked/saved recipe
     * User can double tap to like

 * Detail
     * User can view recipe title, ingredients, instructions, and photo
-    * User can tap button to favorite recipe
+    * User can tap button to like/save recipe
     * User can tap button to go to external website with recipe